mjsouthcott/03-password-generator/README.md

 1. Start by clicking on the "Generate Password" button.

-2. When prompted, enter a number between 8 and 128 into the text field and click "OK".
+2. When prompted, enter a password length between 8 and 128 characters into the text field and click "OK".

-3. Next, select the character types that the password will contain (click "OK" for yes or "Cancel" for no).
+3. Next, select the types of characters that the password will contain (click "OK" for yes or "Cancel" for no).

-4. Your secure password will not appear in the text field in the center of the page.
+4. Your secure password will now appear in the text field in the center of the page.
 Select and copy it to use it elsewhere.

 ## Credits